Srijan1972/COL215/README.md

 - Solving a Karnaugh map using heuristics.

 ## Lessons Learnt

 - VHDL
 - Principles of hardware design
 - Python

+## Running Instructions

+Running instructions are provided in the `pdf` files in each assignment's directory.

 ## Contributors

 - [Nischay Diwan](https://github.com/NischayDiwan)